 "Realized volatility" is a measurement of variations in the historical daily returns of the Total Return index.
 Realized volatility is calculated as the greater of short-term volatility and long-term volatility.
 Both short-term volatility and long-term volatility are calculated based on the historical daily returns over the same time period (from the day that is two Risk Control index calculation days before the inception date (September 10, 2009) of the Risk Control index to the day that is two Risk Control index calculation days before the current Risk Control index calculation day) and both apply and gradually increase a discount that gradually reduces the significance of a given historical daily return as it moves farther into the past.
 However, short-term volatility applies a larger discount than does long-term volatility.
 The discount for short-term volatility is slightly more than double the discount for long-term volatility.
 As a result, the 10 most recent Risk Control index calculation days account for approximately 50% of the weighting when determining short-term volatility, while the 23 most recent Risk Control index calculation days account for approximately 50% of the weighting when determining long-term volatility.
-The short-term realized volatility calculation and the long-term realized volatility calculation weighting on an additional 13 days.
+The short-term realized volatility calculation and the long-term realized volatility calculation places 50% of the calculation weighting on an additional 13 days.

 When the volatility of the Total Return index increases (or decreases), short-term volatility will increase (or decrease) more quickly than long-term volatility.
 Because realized volatility is the greater of short-term volatility and long-term volatility, realized volatility will increase quickly when volatility increases, which will quickly reduce exposure to the Total Return index.
-Conversely, because realized volatility is the greater of short-term volatility and long-term volatility, realized volatility will decrease slowly when volatility decreases, which in turn will gradually increase exposure to the Total Return index.
+Conversely, because realized volatility is the greater of short-term volatility and long-term volatility decreases, which in turn will gradually increase exposure to the Total Return index.
+Conversely, because realized volatility is the greater of short-term volatility and long-term volatility decreases, which in turn will gradually increase exposure to the Total Return index.